devdathschoolgame/devdathschoolgame.github.io/README.md

-# ads go below me if no ads then your adbocler is great
+# ads go below me if no ads then your adbockler is great